dsoft02/alx-system_engineering-devops/0x00-shell_basics/README.md

  * The listing should be alpha ordered, except for the directories . and .. which  should be listed at the very beginning
  * Only digits and letters are used to sort; Digits should come first
  * You can assume that all the files we will test with will have at least one letter or one digit
  * The listing should end with a new line

+**school.mgc:** *This file contain script used to Create a magic file school.mgc that can be used with the command file to detect School data files.*